Large deviations for Independent Metropolis Hastings and Metropolis-adjusted Langevin algorithm

 \subsection{The Metropolis-Hastings algorithm}

-We now give a brief description of the Metropolis-Hastings algorithm, introduced in \cite{metropolis1953equation} and \cite{hastings1970monte}, which provides a way to generate a Markov chain $\{X_i\}_{i\ge0}$ on $S$, with a given target distribution $\pi\in\mathcal{P}(S)$ as its invariant distribution.
-As indicated in Section \ref{sec:notationDef}, in this paper we consider state spaces $S \subseteq \mathbb{R} ^d$; see \cite{Tierney98} for extensions of the Metropolis-Hastings method to more general settings, including more abstract state spaces.
+We now give a brief description of the Metropolis-Hastings (MH) algorithm, introduced in \cite{metropolis1953equation} and \cite{hastings1970monte}, which provides a way to generate a Markov chain $\{X_i\}_{i\ge0}$ on $S$, with a given target distribution $\pi\in\mathcal{P}(S)$ as its invariant distribution.
+As indicated in Section \ref{sec:notationDef}, in this paper we consider the state spaces $S = \mathbb{R} ^d$ with $d\in\mathbb{N}$; see \cite{Tierney98} for more general settings.

-The key ingredient of the Metropolis-Hastings algorithm is the \textit{proposal distribution} $J(\cdot|x)\in\mathcal{P}(S)$, which is assumed to be defined for all $x\in S$; with a slight abuse of notation we denote by $\pi(\cdot)$ and $J(\cdot|x)$ both the measures and the corresponding probability density functions.
-Here we consider target and proposal distributions that have a density with respect to the Lebesgue measure: $\pi \ll \lambda$ and $J(\cdot | x ) \ll \lambda$ for almost all $x \in S$.
+The key ingredient of the MH algorithm is the \textit{proposal distribution} $J(\cdot|x)\in\mathcal{P}(S)$, which is assumed to be defined for all $x\in S$; with a slight abuse of notation we denote by $\pi(\cdot)$ and $J(\cdot|x)$ both the measures and the corresponding probability density functions.
+Here we consider target and proposal distributions that have a density with respect to Lebesgue measure: $\pi \ll \lambda$ and $J(\cdot | x ) \ll \lambda$ for almost all $x \in S$.

-The Metropolis-Hastings algorithm is as follows: Assume that at step $i$, the chain is in state $x$, $X_i = x$.
+The MH algorithm is as follows: Assume that at step $i$, the chain is in state $x$, $X_i = x$.
 A proposal $Y_{i+1}$ for the next value of the chain, $X_{i+1}$, is obtained by sampling from the proposal distribution $J(\cdot|x)$.
 This proposal is then accepted or rejected according to the \textit{Hastings ratio}, defined as

 That is, with probability $\varpi(x,Y_{i+1})$, we accept the proposal and set $X_{i+1}=Y_{i+1}$.
-Otherwise, with probability $1-\varpi(x,Y_{i+1})$, we reject the proposal and set $X_{i+1}=x$; for a more detailed description and discussion see \cite{andrieu2003introduction, asmussen2007stochastic, robert2004monte} and the references therein.
+Otherwise, with probability $1-\varpi(x,Y_{i+1})$, we reject the proposal and set $X_{i+1}=x$; for a more detailed description and discussion see \cite{andrieu2003introduction, robert2004monte} and the references therein.

-\subsubsection{The Metropolis-Hastings transition kernel}
+\subsubsection{The Metropolis-Hastings transition kernel.}

-In analysing both large deviation and ergodicity properties of Metropolis-Hastings chains, a central object is the associated transition kernels.
-For a Markov chain generated via the Metropolis-Hastings algorithm, the transition kernel, which we henceforth denote by $K$, is of the form
+In analysing both large deviation and ergodicity properties of MH chains, a central object is the associated transition kernels.
+For a Markov chain generated via the MH algorithm, the transition kernel, which we henceforth denote by $K$, is of the form

 where $a(x,y)$ is given by